Guidelines for creating an effective

 It is a fairly easy matter to play music on your web page.
 When someone views your page, their computer's sound system will start playing the music or other sound effects that you specified.
 In almost all cases I advise against this.
 The main reason is that your visitor's taste in music is unlikely to be the same as yours.
 A classical music lover is not going to enjoy a track from the latest Nine Inch Nails release, nor will a heavy metal fan get much enjoyment from your favorite Verdi aria.
 Other potential problems are that the user may be already listening to something else on the radio, or maybe the baby is asleep - who knows?

 There are a few exceptions, of course.
 For example, if your web site is devoted to a specific musical group or composer then playing some of their music makes sense.
 Generally, however, I suggest that you stay away from playing music automatically on your web page.
 Let the user select the music if they want to hear it.
-Be aware that copyright issues exists also, and playing music on your site may constitute a copyright infringement.
+Be aware that copyright issues exist also, and playing music on your site may constitute a copyright infringement.

 Animated icons, scrolling text, and other moving elements are all the rage.
 Having some movement on your web page can indeed be an effective way to call attention to certain elements and to simply liven things up a bit.
 Remember, however, that more is not always better.
 I have seen web pages that are a seething mass of animation with the site's information (if there is any) hard to spot amidst all the squirming and wiggling.
 My personal preference is to avoid animation altogether, but if you want to use animation, do so sparingly.
 Rule of thumb: do not have more than 2 or 3 animations in view at any one time.

-With some simple programming it is possible to open a new, or secondary, browser window.
+With some simple programming it is possible to open a new, or secondary, browser window (also called a pop-up).
 What happens is that when someone navigates to your page, a second web browser window opens and displays an advertisement or some other information while your main page displays in the first browser window.
 This is perhaps the single most annoying thing I see on the web and my advice is simple: DON'T DO IT!!!
 Unfortunately some companies that offer free web pages do this to display their ads and you have no control over it, but it's still just as annoying.
 Also, many people run software that prevents these windows, or popups, from appearing, so your message may well be lost.

 Secondary windows can be put to good use if they are under the user's control.
 For example, displaying an image in a secondary window when the user clicks a link can be a very effective approach.
 It is the automatic display of secondary windows, with no control by the user, that is a problem.